-12 Books in 12 Months was the answer to this problem.
-I picked a different genre for every month and after midnight on the 30th / 31st day I moved on, whether I was finished or not.
+Writing 12 Books in 12 Months was the answer to this problem.
+I picked a different genre for every month and after midnight on the 30th / 31st day I moved on, finished or not.
 Unsure whether I would be able to keep up the momentum all year I appealed to the public through this blog, Twitter and Facebook to give me ideas for character names and genre tropes to work into each story.
 They were very supportive, as were local media types in Edinburgh, so that whatever other challenges I faced during the project I knew I wasn’t alone.
-That might sound trite, but I was genuinely overwhelmed by the level of support I received for what I described self consciously to friends as my ‘potentially really stupid idea’.
+That might sound trite, but I was genuinely overwhelmed by the level of support I received for what I described self consciously to friends thus: ‘hey guys, I’ve got a potentially really stupid idea…’

 I was seriously impressed when I thought you were writing 12 books in a year but now that I know you’re writing 12 books in the year and working 35 hour weeks I am in AWE.